timmichels/opi/GOVERNANCE.md

 ### Technical Steering Committee

-Members of the Diamond Bluff Technical Steering Committee (TSC) decide technical matters that affect the entire project, administer joint project-wide technical resources, and act as a final arbiter of technical matters that are not decided inside individual sub-projects.
+Members of the OPI Project Technical Steering Committee (TSC) decide technical matters that affect the entire project, administer joint project-wide technical resources, and act as a final arbiter of technical matters that are not decided inside individual sub-projects.

 #### TSC Membership